Read Consulting

 • White Papers

-Dezincification Expert Discusses Brass Failure Analysis
+Metal Failure Expert Discusses Failure Analysis of Brass Plumbing

 September 14, 2020 By Tom Read Leave a Comment

-Stamp on fitting that indicates that this brass is dezincification Resistant (i. e.
+Fifure #2: Stamp on fitting that indicates that this brass is dezincification Resistant (i. e.
 DZR).

 Filed Under: Failure Analysis Tagged With: Brass Dezincification, dezinfication resistant, DZR